Cameras

 msg.post("@render:", "use_camera_projection")

-Alternatively, you can set a specific camera that should be used for rendering in a render script:
+Alternatively, you can set a specific camera that should be used for rendering in a render script.
+This could be useful in cases where you need to control more specifically which camera should be used for rendering, for example in a multiplayer game.

 -- render.set_camera will automatically use the view and projection matrices